Home » Blog » Lane Splitting in Arizona: Is It Legal or Not

 Lane Splitting in Arizona

 If you’ve ever found yourself in bumper-to-bumper traffic on a sweltering Arizona afternoon, you might have wondered if motorcyclists are allowed to weave between the lanes to beat the gridlock.
 This maneuver, known as lane splitting, is a hot topic that sparks debate among riders and drivers alike.
 While it might seem like a practical solution for motorcyclists trying to navigate heavy traffic, the legality of lane splitting in Arizona comes with its own set of rules and nuances.
-Let’s break it down so you know exactly where the law stands and what it means for both motorcyclists and other drivers on Arizona roads.
+Let’s break it down so you know exactly where the law stands, as since 2026, it doesn’t just cost a ticket, and what it means for both motorcyclists and other drivers on Arizona roads.

-Currently, Arizona law (A.R.S. § 28-903) does not permit lane splitting.
+Lane splitting, riding a motorcycle between lanes of moving traffic, is illegal in Arizona under A.R.S. § 28-903.
 This statute specifically requires motorcyclists to stay within a single lane and prohibits any movement between lanes of traffic, which is considered unsafe and distracting for other drivers.

 Difference Between Lane Splitting And Filtering